mrakgr/The-Spiral-Language/readme.md

 ```
 The above works, but various criticisms of the program could be made.
 For one, is it really necessary to give `by` every time?
 Vast majority of loops will in fact have it as `1` so if it is not given it makes sense to use that default instead of giving a type error.

-Speaking of defaults, a decent guess is that most loops do are not intended to be unrolled and that a user is more likely to just forget to `dyn` the `from` field by an accident.
+Speaking of defaults, a decent guess would be that most loops are not intended to be unrolled and that a user is more likely to just forget to `dyn` the `from` field by accident.

 ```
 open Console